Interferometry#

 Lens Modeling#

-It is straight forward to fit a lens model to an interferometer dataset, using the same API that we saw for imaging data in the modeling overview example.
+It is straight forward to fit a lens model to an interferometer dataset, using the same API that we saw for imaging data.

 # Lens: